RuiGao9/AggieAir-Images-4-TSEB/README.md

 - `resolution_grid`: the resolution for the fishnet with only one length (e.g., 3.6 meter).<br>
 - `resolution_rgb_dsm`: the resolution for the optical and DSM data (e.g., 0.1 meter).<br>
 - `resolution_tmp`: the desired resolution of the temperature image (e.g., 0.6 meter).
+- `resolution_tmp_2t`: the desired resolution for the mid-temperature product to get the separated temperature (canopy and soil) for TSEB-2T model.

 ## Results for TSEB-PT:
 - `Canopy_Height.tif`: the map for the canopy height.
 - `Canopy_W_H.tif`: the ratio between canopy width and canopy height.
 - `Fractional_Cover.tif`: the fractional cover of the canopy vegetation.
 - `Temperature_K.tif`: the temperature (one layer) in degree K.

+## Results for TSEB-2T:
+Except the result called "Temperature_K.tif", others can also be used for TSEB-2T model.
+- `Temperature_2L_K.tif`: canopy (layer 1), soil temperature in degree K (layer 2), and correlation coefficient between NDVI and temperature (layer 3) as one image is generated.

 ## Acknokledge:<br>